18 March, 2020

 Starting early is a bonus, but not the only way

 The Alpine Convent School follows such a methodology when it comes to guiding students with competitive exams.
 The school understands the relevance of starting early but never enforces the belief among all its students as a whole.
-Alpine teachers monitor their students closely right from the pre-primary stage and introduce only those academic nuances that the children can handle going forward.
+Alpine teachers monitor closely and guiding students rightly from the pre-primary stage and introduce only those academic nuances that the children can handle going forward.
 For the entire class, competitive exams are held off until the right time comes.
 For a selected few, the required exposures do start early.
 Similarly, as a student, you need to judge your potential.
 Take help and start whenever you can.